roman-milk/roman-milk.github.io/straight-milfs.md

  "Yes, dammit," I admitted frustrated that ,she continued to be right.

  "And you want to be a good pet," she continued, sliding a finger into her cunt.
-Report_Story #2